 By installing ISM, multiple and various types of ICT devices can be managed in an integrated way.
 With this software, you can monitor the status of all the ICT devices in a data center or a machine room.
 You can also execute batch firmware updates for multiple devices and configure servers automatically.
-It can reduce operating costs and increase the operation quality for the operation manager.
+It can reduce costs of operation management and increase the operation quality.